venkatesh4009/rfid-rc522-linux-driver/README.md

+✅ Final README.md (Copy & Paste This to GitHub)
+markdown
+Copy
+Edit
 # 💾 RFID RC522 Linux Driver for A5D2X

-This repository contains a Linux kernel driver and integration steps for the RC522 RFID module on the A5D2X (Rugged Board) using the SPI interface.
+This repository contains a Linux kernel driver and integration steps for the **RC522 RFID module** on the **A5D2X (Rugged Board)** using the SPI interface.
 It includes both the driver source code and the instructions to patch, compile, and test it on a target board.

 ---